HannahIgboke/Data-Quality-Toolkit/README.md

 pytest tests/ -v
 ```

-## About
+## Finally...

-This was built as a portfolio project to demonstrate applied Object Oriented Programming (OOP) and testing in Python.
-And was designed for data analysts and scientists who want a fast, readable overview of their data before analysis or modelling.
+This was designed for data analysts and scientists who want a fast, readable overview of their data before analysis or modelling.